kashifusman100/MountainVsBeachesPreference_Analysis/README.md

 ![Vacation Preference Based On Envirnmental Concerns](./Charts/Vaction%20Preference%20Based%20On%20Envirnmental%20Concerns.png)

 ## Education Level of Respondents
-There are 4 levels of education which individuals of this data has (Hig school: 24.9%, Bachelor: 25.0%, Master: 24.7%, Doctorate 25.3%).
+There are 4 levels of education which individuals of this data has (High school: 24.9%, Bachelor: 25.0%, Master: 24.7%, Doctorate 25.3%).

 ![Education Level of Respondents](./Charts/Education%20Level%20of%20Respondents.png)

+## Summary
+Based on data analysis, there was a significant inclination towards beaches as a vacation destination across all age groups.
+About 13,124 males and 13,221 females chose beaches as their vacation destination.
+In comparison, 4,417 males and 4,398 females chose mountains as their vacation destination.